 DataStax Astra leverages the foundation of open-source projects to enable developers to easily and immediately start building modern data apps with:

-- Apache Cassandra: the proven, open-source NoSQL database to manage data at global-scale.
+- Apache Cassandra: Astra is built on the proven, open-source NoSQL database to manage data at global-scale.

 - K8ssandra: an open-source distribution that enables elastic scale for data on Kubernetes.